-I do note, with some glee, that his hair is now salt & pepper; mostly salt.
+I do note, with some glee, that my oldest son's hair is now salt & pepper; mostly salt.
 My genes look good on him.

 Aging is the part of life that one hopes one can do gracefully.
 And I think one’s frame of mind has a lot to do with it.

 I’m not usually in a senior citizen frame of mind (Hell, I’m just broken in), which is why I’m taken aback by my reflection in a store window.

 Some of my contemporaries act like they’ve been ridden hard and put away wet.
 They’re impatient, cranky, careless about their appearance, and generally give us seniors a lousy image.

 A little attitude adjustment could go a long way towards taking the bite out of aging.
 And they should look for the positives, too.